Business

 Get marketing

-Secondly, you can enlist the power of social media to help launch your business.
+Secondly, you can leverage social media to help launch your business.
 You can also consider SEO (search engine optimization) to push traffic towards your site.

 Keep your finger on the pulse